Group B streptococcal (GBS) disease is a bacterial infection.

 Doctors are especially concerned about how GBS infections affect young infants.
 The disease can occur early in newborns (early-onset) or late (late-onset).
 Early-onset GBS disease usually causes illness within the first 24 hours of life.
 However, illness can occur up to 3 days after birth.
 Late-onset disease usually occurs at 3 to 4 weeks of age.
 It can occur any time from 4 days to 3 months of age.

 GBS can be diagnosed in a pregnant woman at an obstetric office visit.
 Testing for GBS should be done about one month before the baby is due.
 The doctor swabs the vagina and rectum and sends this sample to a laboratory to test for GBS.
 Test results are available in 24-48 hours.
 Treatment usually does not begin until labor starts.

 Your baby's bodily fluids may be tested.
 This can be done with:

 If you test positive for GBS or are at high risk, your doctor may recommend giving you antibiotics through an IV during labor and delivery.
 Antibiotics will reduce the risk that your baby will get sick after birth.
 Even with screening and antibiotic treatment, some babies can still get GBS disease.

-If the doctor suspects strep B infection, a newborn might be kept in the hospital a couple of extra days for monitoring.
+If the doctor suspects strep B infection, a newborn might be kept in the hospital a couple of extra days for monitoring, which will include blood and urine tests.
 A baby diagnosed with GBS will be treated with IV antibiotics for 10 days.
 If GBS is suspected, antibiotics may be started before a diagnosis is made.
 Seek medical care right away if your baby has any of the symptoms of GBS infection.